 They say the popularity of zombie movies is linked to a growing unease with the state of the world.
 But some authors are addressing the problem more directly.
 The term “cli-fi” was coined around 2006 by journalist Dan Bloom to refer to any work of fiction in which climate change and its effects are central to the plot.
-As genres go, it’s relatively new, but it may have hit a tipping point last year, with roughly 200 books tagged cli-fi on Goodreads.
+As genres go, it’s relatively new, but it may have hit a tipping point with more than 300 books tagged cli-fi on Goodreads.
 Here are five climate fiction beach reads to finish while there’s still a beach to read on.

 Barbara Kingsolver, 2012

 Flight Behavior, about a young woman who discovers displaced monarch butterflies on her failing farm in rural Tennessee, is a bit of a cli-fi outlier.
 Rather than focusing on the impacts of climate change, it explores the very human reasons that we deny the obvious and avoid taking the steps that could protect us from outcomes too scary to consider.

 Omar El Akkad’s American War is the first foray into cli-fi for many readers and exemplifies the genre.
 Beginning with a map of the United States in which coastal states are mostly submerged, American War imagines the future if climate change continues unchecked.
 Set in 2074, it tells the story of an American climate refugee and her role in the second civil war, this one fought over scarce resources.

 Octavia Butler’s Earthseed series comprises Parable of the Sower and Parable of the Talents.
 The two books follow Lauren Olamina from her suburban youth through the devastation of American society.
 The story focuses on her fight for survival and quest for meaning in a world of constant change.
 But the environmental change (primarily a lack of freshwater) that accelerated social dissolution is ever-present in the background.